Crockpot Rotel Dip

 This post may contain affiliate links.
 Please read our disclosure policy.

-Make this easy Rotel Dip in just two steps with melty cheese, seasoned meat, and canned tomatoes.
+Make this easy Rotel Dip in the crockpot with melty cheese, seasoned meat, and canned tomatoes.
 Perfect for parties, game day, or anytime you need a quick appetizer.

 close up of rotel velveeta dip